-COURSE OUTCOMES: After completion of studying Applied Physics the student is able to,
+COURSE OUTCOMES:After completion of studying Applied Physics the student is able to

-- 1. Know the basic principles of quantum mechanics and the importance of behavior of a particle. - 2.
-Realize the importance of band structure of solids and their applications in various electronic devices. - 3.
-Learn concentration estimation of charge carriers in semiconductors and working principles of PN diode. - 4.
-Learn dielectric, magnetic properties of the materials and apply them in material technology. - 5.
-Learn the principles and production of LASER beams and transfer of information by optical fiber communication systems.
+- 1 Observe the properties of light and its engineering applications of laser in fiber optic communication systems. - 2 Apply the basic principles of quantum mechanics and the importance of behavior of a particle. - 3 Find the importance of band structure of solids and their applications in various electronic devices. - 4 Evaluate concentration & estimation of charge carriers in semiconductors and working principles of PN diode. - 5 Examine dielectric, magnetic properties of the materials and apply them in material technology.